A varifold formulation of mean curvature flow with Dirichlet or dynamic boundary conditions

 \subsubsection{First variations of associated varifolds and proof of Lemma \ref{thm3.3} (Dirichlet boundary conditions)}

 In the previous subsection, we have already proved that there exists a convergent subsequence $\{\mu^{\varepsilon'_i,\,\sigma'_j}_t\}_{i,\,j\in\mathbb{N}}$ for all $t\geq 0$.
 Then, in this subsection, we mainly discuss the first variation of the associated varifold with $\mu^{\varepsilon'_i,\,\sigma'_j}_t$ and the proof of Lemma \ref{thm3.3}.
 Note that the first variation of a varifold plays a very important role to prove Lemma \ref{thm3.3}.
-Note that, through this subsection, we assume that ``General assumptions", ``Vanishing hypothesis for the discrepancy measure", and ``Uniform upper bound for the solution of Allen-Cahn equations" in Subsection \ref{exis.assmp.diri} hold.
+Note that, through this subsection, we assume that ``General assumptions", ``Vanishing hypothesis for the discrepancy measure", and ``Uniform upper bound on the boundary $\partial\Omega$" in Subsection \ref{exis.assmp.diri} hold.

 First of all, we associate a varifold with each $\mu^{\varepsilon'}_t$ as follows. \begin{definition} Let $\{u^{\varepsilon,\,\sigma}\}_{\varepsilon,\,\sigma>0}$ be the solutions to the equations \eqref{1.1.1} and $\mu^{\varepsilon ,\,\sigma}_t$ be as in \eqref{1.1.5}.
 Then for $\psi \in C_c(G_{n-1}(\overline{\Omega}))$ and any $t\geq 0$, define